tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 </james>
 <from {% include citation for=page.cite.plagiarized.amanda_howell at="p.10" %}>

 As confrontations with her sister's friends make clear, Amelia's widowhood is not just a matter of personal sorrow for the loss of a partner and lover but has altered her social status for the worse. <mark>Amelia is struggling financially and the depiction of the life she leads with her son registers the economic vulnerability of single parent families, especially</mark> with female heads of household.
-Different from the aspirational narratives that tend to underpin and motivate American suburban horror of the 1970s and 1980s, Amelia and Samuel's story is framed instead by 21st century Australian realities of the suburbanisation of poverty and ongoing inequities in women's wages that put single parent families with female heads of household especially at risk (Leon-Guerrero 2014, p.
-45).
-In the way the film’s horror is shaped in this way not just by the uncanny transformations of the terrible terrace but by the social forces that impinge on Amelia and Samuel’s lives, there is an alignment between the horror of The Babadook and social realist Australian film with its focus on working-class urban and inner suburban spaces that ‘stresses an inevitable and constraining environmentalism at work between its characters and its locations’, what Moran and Veith summarise as the ‘bounded’ and ‘constrained’ character of social realism, where ‘life circumstances are linked to environment’(Moran and Veith 2006, pp. 151;153).
+Different from the aspirational [...]

 </from>
 </compare>